The tempered disk and the tempered cohomology: Tempered decomposition of the affine line over a field

 \section{Tempered decomposition of the affine line over a field}

-In this section we consider the topological space $\mathbf{A}^1_K$ and we see that it can be covered by two open subsets: one associated to the \say{tempered disk at $\infty$} and the other to the \say{fast converging series} in $0$.
-In particular we show that $\fast{K}{t}$ can be interpreted as an algebra of functions supported on the complement of the tempered disk at $\infty$.
-We already know that $\fast{K}{t}$ determines an open subset in $\mathbf{A}^1_{K}$ (Lemma \ref{lem:fast_is_open}).
-We show that these two opens subsets cover $\mathbf{A}_K^1$ and that their intersection is nontrivial.
+In this section we consider the topological space We will interpret $\fast{K}{t}$ as the algebra of functions supported on the complement of the tempered disk at infinity, in the sense of Remark \ref{functions on complementary}.
+We already know that $\fast{K}{t}$ determines an open subset of $\mathbf A^1_K$ by Lemma \ref{lem:fast_is_open}.
+We will show that this open subset and the punctured tempered disk at infinity cover $\mathbf A^1_K$, and that their intersection is non-empty.
+This shows that $\mathbf A^1_K $ can be covered by two open subsets: one associated with the \emph{punctured tempered disk at infinity}, and the other associated with the algebra of fast-converging series at $0$.